 Investigate the Accident

 Collecting evidence that shows the drunk driver was responsible for your accident injuries and losses is a crucial part of your case.
-Your car accident lawyer will gather police reports, witness statements, traffic camera footage, accident scene evidence, and other records to show that the driver should be held liable.
+Your North Charleston personal injury lawyer will gather police reports, witness statements, traffic camera footage, accident scene evidence, and other records to show that the driver should be held liable.

 Build Your Claim